 - It tastes rich and savory, so no one will even guess that it's vegan!

-- This vegan gravy recipe takes just 10 minutes to make, leaving you more time to enjoy the holiday festivities on Thanksgiving.
+- This easy vegan brown gravy takes just 10 minutes to make, leaving you more time to enjoy the holiday festivities.

 - Extra virgin olive oil - Replaces the turkey fat in traditional gravy